temuair/fot/docs/classes/ascending.md

 Let STAT be the current base value of the stat you're going to raise.

+**Before Transcending**

 XP COST = STAT * (BASE HP) * 17

+**After Transcending**

+XP COST = STAT * (BASE HP) * 20

 ### Example

-For example, if my base HP is 5000 at I want to raise my strength from 100 to 101 then it will cost:
+For example, if my base HP is 5000, haven't transcended, and I want to raise my strength from 100 to 101 then it will cost:

 XP COST = 100 * (5000 * 17)

 XP COST = 8,500,000

+## Post-Max Stats

+When increasing stats beyond the your class-specific [maximum for that stat](../stats), the cost to increase the stat is as follows:

+Let STAT be the current base value of the stat you're going to raise.

+XP COST = STAT * 500,000

+### Example

+For example, if I am a Warrior, and I want to raise my strength from 250 to 251:

+XP COST = 250 * 500,000

+XP COST = 125,000,000

 ## HP